ObolNetwork/charon-distributed-validator-cluster/README.md

 Keystore file /opt/charon/keys/keystore-0.json.lock already in use.
 ```

-This can happen when you recreate a docker cluster with the same cluster files.
-Delete all `.charon/cluster/node<teku-vc-index-here>/keystore-*.json.lock` files to fix this.
+This may occur when teku creates `keystore.json.lock` files which are not deleted when the containers are shut down.
+To fix this, delete all `.charon/cluster/node<teku-vc-index-here>/keystore-*.json.lock` and restart your cluster.

 ```
 java.util.concurrent.CompletionException: java.lang.RuntimeException: Unexpected response from Beacon Node API (url = http://node1:3600/eth/v1/beacon/states/head/validators?id=0x8c4758687121c3b35203c69925e8056799369e0dac2c31c9984946436f3041821080a58e6c1a813b4de1007333552347, status = 404)